Skip to main content

 • Ajwain: This adds a bit extra fragrance in our pooris.
 As I mention in my Make Cooking Fun!!, if there is a specific ingredient that you don’t have but you do have a suitable substitute for it, then there’s no stress to run out to get exactly what is being used in the recipe!
 In this case, ajwain has no substitute, but if you don’t have ajwain, then this will certainly NOT make or break your pooris!
 If you’re craving pooris the moment you are reading this blog post but you’re missing out on ajwain, then please proceed to make the pooris - you really won’t be disappointed!

-• Salt: Salt is key to bring out the flavours in the dough.
+• Salt: Salt is key to bring out the flavors in the dough.
 You really can’t skip it!

 • Water: Gradually add water as required to ensure your dough is perfectly smooth.